Understanding Frontend Development: A Comprehensive Guide

 Practical Examples and Case Studies

-Let’s create a simple webpage using HTML, CSS, and JavaScript.
-This webpage will include a button that, when clicked, will display an alert.
+Let’s create a simple to-do list application using HTML, CSS, and JavaScript.

 <!DOCTYPE html>